 The Design Review Committee is comprised of design professionals who serve on the Historical Affairs and Landmark Review Board (HALRB).
-One responsibility of the HALRB is to review plans for exterior alterations, demolition and new construction in locally designated Arlington historic districts through a Certificate of Appropriate (CoA) process.
+One responsibility of the HALRB is to review plans for exterior alterations, demolition and new construction in locally designated Arlington historic districts through a Certificate of Appropriateness (CoA) process.

 The CoA process begins with a public meeting with the DRC.
 The DRC offers free technical and design advice to the applicant and help finalize the CoA request before it goes to the HALRB for review.